- Determine which beamline will be needed for your project:

 Joint Access to the Molecular Foundry

-Users can request joint access to facilities at the Molecular Foundry, a nanoscience user facility at Berkeley Lab, to support their ALS activities.
+Users can request joint access to the Molecular Foundry, a nanoscience user facility at Berkeley Lab, to support their ALS activities.
 Available resources include sample preparation and complementary characterization techniques.
-Users should review these guidelines before submitting a proposal.
+We recommend exploring the expertise and instrumentation available and contacting the scientists directly to discuss the feasibility of your research plans.
+You may also reach out to the Foundry User Office directly with your questions.
+Users should review these guidelines before submitting a proposal with a request for Molecular Foundry support.